 Is your Microsoft Teams deployment properly implemented?

-There are typically two challenges to implementing new software: technical issues, and user adoption resistance, so how do you ensure a smooth transition to Teams?
-Let’s take a look at Microsoft Teams from a deployment perspective – preparing your organization for the rollout, and some pitfalls to avoid, to ensure it goes as smoothly as possible.
+There are typically two challenges to a Microsoft Teams implementation: technical issues, and user adoption resistance, so how do you ensure a smooth transition to Teams?
+Let’s take a look at how to implement Microsoft Teams from a deployment perspective – preparing your organization for the rollout, and some pitfalls to avoid, to ensure it goes as smoothly as possible.

 Selecting Microsoft Teams